timswims/ESK/README.md

 #### Registering For a Cloud Account

-If you don't have an Oracle Cloud Account, sign up for one using the Registering For a Cloud Account section below.
-If you already have a cloud account, then skip the Registering For a Cloud Account section section
+If you don't have an Oracle Cloud Account, sign up for one using this Registering For a Cloud Account section.
+If you already have a cloud account, then skip the Registering For a Cloud Account section.

 1. Go to the Oracle Cloud Infrastructure Page: https://cloud.oracle.com/home